Tuning parameter calibration for $\ell_1$-regularized logistic regression: Acknowledgements

-Wei Li acknowledges support from the China Scholarship Council.
-We thank Haiyun Jin for his valuable contributions to the implementation of our method, and we thank Andrew Zhou for the inspiring discussions and the insightful remarks.
+{\oldnew We thank the editor, associate editor, and anonymous referees for their comments and suggestions, which helped us considerably in revising the paper.} Wei Li acknowledges support from the China Scholarship Council.
+We thank Haiyun Jin for his valuable contributions to the implementation of our method, and we thank Micha\"el Chichignoud and Xiao-Hua Zhou for the inspiring discussions and the insightful remarks.